Orlando Birth Injury Lawyer

 Some all-too-common conditions associated with negligence in this area include:

-- Fetal brachial plexus: Fetal brachial plexus injury occurs when the nerves in the baby’s shoulder and arm are damaged during childbirth, often due to shoulder dystocia or difficult delivery.
+• Brachial plexus: A brachial plexus injury occurs when the nerves in the baby’s shoulder and arm are damaged during childbirth, often due to shoulder dystocia or difficult delivery.
 This injury can lead to weakness or paralysis in the affected arm, requiring specialized medical care and rehabilitation to promote recovery and function.

 These are serious conditions, and this is not an exhaustive list – there are many other conditions resulting from obstetrical negligence.
 Negligence can be the result of failure to diagnose a dangerous condition during pregnancy, Improper pain management, failure to timely perform a C-section, and many other actions or inactions.